Revisiting the Role of Label Smoothing in Enhanced Text Sentiment Classification: Related Works

-LS is firstly introduced in the field of computer vision (CV) and has achieved success in various visual recognition tasks\citep{Gao2017,muller2019does}.
-Later, the method is shown to be effective in Machine Translation(MT)\citep{gao2020towards}.
-Moreover, it also has applications in sentiment classification\citep{luo2022early,luo2021smoothing} and Named Entity Recognition(NER)\citep{zhu2022boundary,yu2022chinese}, improving model calibration and bringing flatter neural minima.
+LS is firstly introduced in the field of computer vision (CV) and has achieved success in various visual recognition tasks \citep{Gao2017,muller2019does, si2022towards}.
+Later, the method is shown to be effective in Machine Translation (MT) \citep{gao2020towards}.
+Moreover, it also has applications in sentiment classification \citep{luo2022early,luo2021smoothing} and Named Entity Recognition(NER) \citep{zhu2022boundary,yu2022chinese}, improving model calibration and bringing flatter neural minima.

 Meanwhile, researchers have started to apply LS to text sentiment classification.
 One attempt is to add LS to the loss function to enhance the performance of the model \citep{wang2022sentiment}.
 Similarly, another group add LS to loss function and perform emotion classification on the adaptive fusion features obtained \citep{yan2023polarity}.
-Also, properties of LS and its adversarial variants are studied, showing LS can enhance the adversarial robustness of the model\citep{yang2022and}. \citet{yan2023polarity} proposes a new cyclic smoothing labeling technique for handling the periodicity of angles and increasing error tolerance for adjacent angles.
+Also, properties of LS and its adversarial variants are studied, showing LS can enhance the adversarial robustness of the model \citep{yang2022and}. \citet{yan2023polarity} proposes a new cyclic smoothing labeling technique for handling the periodicity of angles and increasing error tolerance for adjacent angles.
 They also designed a densely-coded tag that greatly reduced the length of the code. \citet{wu2022text} propose an efficient data augmentation method, termed text smoothing, by converting a sentence from its one-hot representation to a controllable smoothed representation and show that text smoothing outperforms various mainstream data augmentation methods by a substantial margin.

 Although LS is a common label processing technique, there are still some problems and challenges that need further study.
-Examples include comparison of effects across different data sets, tasks, and model structures, comparison with other regularization methods, etc\citep{huang2020learning}.
+Examples include comparison of effects across different data sets, tasks, and model structures, comparison with other regularization methods, etc \citep{huang2020learning}.
 Studying LS can explore these problems and promote the further development of the field of LS.
-In this paper, we will focus on how to exploit LS in text classification, and a discussion about its superiority and principle will also be given.
+Our work revisits the application of LS to sentiment classification, and conducts an in-depth analysis of its power.